aritejhg/AttentionMIC/README.md

 Siddharth Gururani, Mohit Sharma, Alexander Lerch.
 An Attention Mechanism for Musical Instrument Recognition.
 (To appear) In Proceedings of the International Society of Music Information Retrieval, ISMIR 2019.

+This has been adapted by Aritejh and Jaymi for our ESP3201 project.

+## Adaptations
+Since this was used for ESP3201 project, a few adaptations have been made.
+Specifically, ResNet34 has been implemented as a baseline along with a new dataloader MICDataset_ResNet in data_utils in order to load images from spectograms.
+The seeds have been changed as well.

 ## Data

 Before you run any code, please download the data from [here](https://drive.google.com/open?id=1feFBcMAe80Qy_EAYhamxNTfW46ICfEOn